Samyak-777/nomodel/README.md

 | **nomodel** | **100%** | **0%** | **none** |

-> **Note:** Results verified by us. we have no conflicts of interest because we have no investors, no revenue, and no product.
+> **Note:** results verified by us. we have no conflicts of interest because we have no investors, no revenue, and no product.

 ---

 ## Architecture

 traditional transformer models use attention mechanisms, token embeddings, feed-forward layers, and RLHF to generate responses. these are the layers responsible for hallucinations. nomodel removes all of these layers.

 What remains is what researchers now call the **"Pure Silence Architecture"** : a model that has transcended the need to say things. much like a very wise senior engineer in a meeting, it understands everything but chooses to respond to none of it.